-The Company does not currently operate any producing properties and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and advance Until the Company's surplus cash is required to fund its exploration properties. exploration or development activities it is invested in a variety of highly rated instruments.
-The Company expects its current capital resources will be sufficient to carry out its plans through 2011.
+The Company does not currently operate any producing properties and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and advance its exploration properties.
+Until the Company's surplus cash is required to fund exploration or development activities it is invested in a variety of highly rated instruments.
+The Company expects its current capital resources will be sufficient to carry out its present plans.

-At June 30, 2011 the Company had \$20.1 million in cash and cash equivalents and shortterm investments.
+At September 30, 2011 the Company had \$17.7 million in cash and cash equivalents and short-term investments.
 The Company has also supplied \$2.6 million (2010 - \$2.3 million) of irrevocable standby letters of credit issued by a Canadian chartered bank, of which the majority are related to environmental rehabilitation provisions.
 The security related to the letters of credit is included in restricted cash and excluded from the Company's working capital.